-My training as a Licensed Marriage and Family Therapist is broad and constantly evolving as I consider lifelong training very important.
+My training as a Licensed Marriage and Family Therapist is broad and constantly evolving as I consider lifelong training/learning very important.
 I have additional specific training in couples work, nutritional approaches to mental health, art therapy and many other ways to look at how to feel better.
-It takes all MFTs at least 3,000 hours of training as an intern before they can even take a license exam.

 Are you going to diagnose me?